lungiman/arduino/index.md

 ## Data observed
 The value of Voltage dropped at the sensor ranges from  `0.2 V to 3.9 V`.
-THe value of Resistance observed ranges from `43.2 Ohms to 4883.2 Ohms`.
+The value of Resistance observed ranges from `43.2 Ohms to 4883.2 Ohms`.
 The following graph is observed.

 ![Image](sensor-graph.png)